Carlos Santana: 1980s and early 1990s

-Growing weary of trying to appease record company executives with formulaic hit records, Santana took great pleasure in jamming and making guest appearances with notables such as the jazz fusion group Weather Report, jazz pianist McCoy Tyner, Blues legend John Lee Hooker, Frank Franklin, Living Colour guitarist Vernon Reid, and West African singer Salif Keita.
+Growing weary of trying to appease record company executives with formulaic hit records, Santana took great pleasure in jamming and making guest appearances with notables such as the jazz fusion group Weather Report, jazz pianist McCoy Tyner, blues legend John Lee Hooker, Frank Franklin, Living Colour guitarist Vernon Reid, and West African singer Salif Keita.
 He and Mickey Hart of the Grateful Dead later recorded and performed with Nigerian drummer Babatunde Olatunji, who conceived one of Santana's famous 1960s drum jams, "Jingo".
 In 1988, Santana organized a reunion with past members from the Santana band for a series of concert dates.
-CBS records released a 20-year retrospective of the band's accomplishments with Viva Santana! double CD compilation.
+CBS records released a 20-year retrospective of the band's accomplishments with Viva Santana!, a double CD compilation.
 That same year, Santana formed an all-instrumental group featuring jazz legend Wayne Shorter on tenor and soprano saxophone.
 The group also included Patrice Rushen on keyboards, Alphonso Johnson on bass, Armando Peraza and Chepito Areas on percussion, and Leon "Ndugu" Chancler on drums.
 They toured briefly and received much acclaim from the music press, who compared the effort with the era of Caravanserai (1972).
 Santana released another solo record, Blues for Salvador (1987), which won a Grammy Award for Best Rock Instrumental Performance.

 In 1990, Santana left Columbia Records after twenty-two years and signed with Polygram.
 The following year he made a guest appearance on Ottmar Liebert's album, Solo Para Ti (1991), on the songs "Reaching out 2 U" and on a cover of his own song, "Samba Pa Ti".
 In 1992, Santana hired the jam band Phish as his opening act.
 On his 1992 tour, Santana regularly invited some or all of the members of Phish to jam with his band during his headlining performances.
 Phish also toured with Santana in Europe in 1996.